 It was my turn next!
 Sweaty palmed and adrenaline flowing, I knew I would be victorious.
 I bobbed around a bit, rooting around, trying to get my teeth into one of those slippery suckers.
 Then I came up out of the water…

 Sadly, I can’t really remember if I got an apple.

 I do remember at least one person, and probably many people looking at my wet face and hair, and being grossed out.
-I actually don’t remember much of the actual story until after I had done said bobbing.
+I actually don’t remember much of the real story until after I had done said bobbing.

-Pat happened to step up the the apple-bobbing-plate just prior to my turn.
+Pat happened to step up to the apple-bobbing-plate just prior to my turn.
 Unfortunately, I’d plumb forgotten about the perma-booger, caught up in the excitement, what with my elevated sugar and adrenaline levels and all.
 I didn’t think to inspect the water before I dove straight in, face first.

 The perma-booger must’ve dislodged during Pat’s turn at the apples.

 I think I dry heaved a few times after getting into the bathroom to see what everyone had ogled at.
 In my luscious red hair was none other than Pat’s little friendly aberration.
 It seemed as if the perma-booger was several feet long.
 I’m not sure how, unless the thing was wrapped around his brain stem or something.

 It took a bit for me to get all cleaned up, and I’m not sure what happened after that.
 I’ve never been bobbing again since then, and the trauma I endured will ensure I never bob again.

 The moral that has now stuck with me for decades after this unfortunate incident is: Don’t bob for apples unless you’re first in line.